-Bus Drop-Off & Pick-Up
+Bus Drop-Off & Pick Up

 In order to reduce traffic congestion, we strongly urge students to take advantage of available bus transportation, and ride the bus whenever possible.
-Buses will drop off and pick up at the lower entrances.
+Buses will drop off and pick up students behind the Douglas Elementary School.